jayendra-projects/jayendra-projects/README.md

 # 🎯 Career Focus

-Particularly interested in roles where **business analysis and data intersect** - understanding stakeholder needs, improving processes, defining requirements and using data to support better business decisions.
+Interested in roles where **business analysis and data intersect** - understanding stakeholder needs, improving processes, defining requirements and using data to support better business decisions.

 ---